Skip to content

 Component Requirement Documentation Link

-Kubernetes Cluster (tested on v1.28) Installation Guide
+Kubernetes Cluster (tested on v1.32) Installation Guide

-Helm Version 3.5 or newer Installation Guide
+Helm Version 3.8 or newer Installation Guide

 kubectl Configured for cluster access Installation Guide

-Ingress Properly installed Installation Guide
+Ingress Controller Properly installed (NGINX or APISIX) Installation Guide

 TLS Certificates Managed via cert-manager or manually TLS Certificate Management Guide